Fzainn/Breast-Cancer-Survival-Prediction-via-RANK-Overexpression-Signatures-in-METABRIC-and-DCIS-recurrence/README.md

 **Description**

 This repository contains the code and analysis for evaluating the prognostic value of gene signatures derived from RANK overexpression in luminal epithelial cells in breast cancer survival.
-The analysis is performed using the METABRIC dataset, a comprehensive resource for breast cancer genomics and clinical data.
-The goal is to confirm whether RANK-associated gene signatures can predict patient survival outcomes and serve as potential biomarkers for breast cancer prognosis.
+The analysis is performed using the METABRIC dataset and DCIS recurrence, a comprehensive resource for breast cancer genomics and clinical data.
+The goal is to confirm whether RANK-associated gene signatures can predict patient survival outcomes and serve as potential biomarkers for breast cancer prognosis and recurrence.

 **Overview**

 1- **Gene Signature Derivation:**  Identification of gene signatures associated with Differentially expressed genes between WT luminal and Rank +/tg luminal MECS.
-2- **METABRIC Dataset:**  Integration of gene expression and clinical data from the METABRIC cohort for validation.
+2- **METABRIC Dataset and DCIS recurrence:**  Integration of gene expression and clinical data from the METABRIC cohort and DCIS recurrence for validation.
 3-**Visualization:** Generation of survival plots, hazard ratios, and p-values for individual genes and the combined RANK signature score.
 4- **Reproducible Workflow:** R scripts for data preprocessing, survival analysis, and visualization, ensuring reproducibility and transparency.